-It got ‘personal’ between Shaquille O’Neal and Charles Barkley on TNT
+It got ‘personal’: Charles Barkley says Shaq rode ‘coattails’ of Kobe Bryant, Dwyane Wade

 [Stephen A. Smith blasts Kevin Durant as ‘arrogant’ and ‘disrespectful’ to NBA fans]

-O’Neal was mistaken about Pippen forming a “big four” in Houston, given that Drexler retired before Pippen joined Barkley and Olajuwon in Houston, but Barkley was more interested in noting that they were all near the end of their lengthy careers at that point.
+O’Neal was mistaken about Scottie Pippen helping form a “big four” in Houston, given that Drexler retired before Pippen joined Barkley and Olajuwon in Houston, but Barkley was more interested in noting that they were all near the end of their lengthy careers at that point.

 “We were all old men, way past our prime!”
 Barkley exclaimed.
 “This guy [James] just won the championship!”